polarv0rtex/week3-course-project/README.md

 Binding by columns, the script then merges subjects with their activities.
 Setting the key sorts by subject first, then on the activity number.

+The script then extracts the mean and the standard deviation.
+Once this is done, it gives useful names to the columns like activity names and activity number.
+The activity name is set as a key.

+Once all the feature names are set, the data set is tidied up and exported in .txt format.